 These easy-to-grow plants from Africa bear spikes of flowers in jewel-like tones of blue, lavender, purple, or red.
-Each flowering stem bears six or more 2-in.-wide blooms in mid- to late spring.
+Each flowering stem bears six or more 2 inches-wide blooms in mid- to late spring.
 Ribbed, hairy leaves grow in fans.
-Plant corms 46 in. deep, 6 in. apartas edging, in a rock garden, or in pots.
+Plant corms 46 inches deep, 6 inches apartas edging, in a rock garden, or in pots.
 In the Lower, Coastal, and Tropical South, plant out in fall; in the Upper and Middle South, plant in spring.
 In the Upper and Middle South, lift and store corms in fall.
 Where corms can overwinter in ground, leave them in place; they'll multiply and bloom more profusely each year.
 Plants get their common name from the fact that baboons like to eat the cormsso don't plant them if baboons are a problem in your neighborhood.

 - Ruby-throated royal blue blossoms on 6 inches stems.

 - Flowers in royal blue, purple, lavender, white, or blue and white appear on stems to 1 feet tall.